#1 Ranked Children’s Hospital by U.S. News & World Report

 MyPatients provides referring primary care providers with secure access to their patients’ information.

 Boston Children's has launched the world's 1st program dedicated to offering hand transplants to children who qualify.

 Innovation insider is a semi-monthly e-newsletter analyzes innovations at Boston Children’s, other academic medical centers and from industry.

 Read the latest blog by a Boston Children's doctor, clinician or staff member.

 There are many different types of vascular anomalies, ranging from simple infantile hemangiomas to complex combination vascular malformations such as Klippel-Trenaunay syndrome.
-For more complex vascular anomalies, an evaluation by Boston Children's Hospital's multidisciplinary group of specialists is important.
+For more complex vascular anomalies, an evaluation in the interdisciplinary VAC Clinic is important.
 For other simple vascular anomalies, a specialized nurse practitioner can provide a timely clinical evaluation.

-Our Nurse Practitioner Clinic is intended to help patients both new and familiar get more efficient access to the expertise of the Vascular Anomalies Center.
-During this clinic, a patient will meet with one of our highly experienced nurse practitioners with specialized expertise in vascular anomalies.
-This nurse practitioner will:
+During the Nurse Practitioner clinic a patient will meet with one of our highly experienced nurse practitioners, all of whom have specialized expertise in vascular anomalies.
+The nurse practitioners will:

 The future of pediatrics will be forged by thinking differently, breaking paradigms and joining together in a shared vision of tackling the toughest challenges before us.”